Korab (mountain): Climbing

 There are no formal restrictions on climbing the mountain from the Albanian side.
 The area is now safer and more stable than it has been in recent times.
 It is possible to drive as far as the local village of Radomira, but the local infrastructure is generally not good.
 A four-wheel drive vehicle with high clearance may be required.
 There are no accurate and up-to-date maps, local signposting is poor, and hikers may have to overcome the additional problem of aggressive dogs.

-An international expedition to climb Mount Korab is organised each September by the mountain club PSD "Korab" in Skopje.
+It is also possible to ascend from the North Macedonia side, starting at the Strezimir border outpost.
+When approaching from North Macedonia, hikers will be required to report to the border checkpoint and present their passport.